Skip to main content

 Recommendations are sent to the Chancellor:

-• Recommendations are due to the Chancellor by October 6th for review by the Tuition and Fees Conference Committee
+• Recommendations are due to the Chancellor by October 20th from the Tuition Review Advisory Committee and the University Student Fee Review Committee.
+The Tuition and Fees Conference Committee will meet October 28th.

 Chancellor’s recommendations are sent to the NC State Board of Trustees (BOT):